Iurii-Dziuban/algorithms/README.md

 # Design questions
 - package `design`
   - `ParkingLotDesign` - design of Parking Lot
-  - `WhatsAppDesign` - design of messaging system like whatsApp / facebook messager /weChat
+  - `WhatsAppDesign` - design of messaging system like whatsApp / facebook messenger /weChat
+  - `TwitterDesign` - design of messaging system with ability to follow and have timeline

 # Codility.com tasks
 Codility is a platform for hiring stronger programmers faster.
 Has requirements for time and space complexity.